python-astrodynamics/astrodynamics/docs/modules/constants.rst

 MASS_RATIO_CERES_TO_SUN            Mass ratio: Ceres to Sun                         IAU 2009/2012 System of Astronomical Constants
 MASS_RATIO_PALLAS_TO_SUN           Mass ratio: Pallas to Sun                        IAU 2009/2012 System of Astronomical Constants
 MASS_RATIO_VESTA_TO_SUN            Mass ratio: Vesta to Sun                         IAU 2009/2012 System of Astronomical Constants
+MERCURY_RADIUS_MEAN                Mean radius of Mercury                           IAU WG on Cartographic Coordinates and Rotational Elements 2009
 MERCURY_RADIUS_EQUATORIAL          Equatorial radius of Mercury                     IAU WG on Cartographic Coordinates and Rotational Elements 2009
+MERCURY_RADIUS_POLAR               Polar radius of Mercury                          IAU WG on Cartographic Coordinates and Rotational Elements 2009
+VENUS_RADIUS_MEAN                  Mean radius of Venus                             IAU WG on Cartographic Coordinates and Rotational Elements 2009
 VENUS_RADIUS_EQUATORIAL            Equatorial radius of Venus                       IAU WG on Cartographic Coordinates and Rotational Elements 2009
+VENUS_RADIUS_POLAR                 Polar radius of Venus                            IAU WG on Cartographic Coordinates and Rotational Elements 2009
 EARTH_RADIUS_MEAN                  Mean radius of Earth                             IAU WG on Cartographic Coordinates and Rotational Elements 2009
 EARTH_RADIUS_POLAR                 Polar radius of Earth                            IAU WG on Cartographic Coordinates and Rotational Elements 2009
 MARS_RADIUS_MEAN                   Mean radius of Mars                              IAU WG on Cartographic Coordinates and Rotational Elements 2009